 These pictures don't really do the film justice.
 Sharon is magnificent in many, many ways.

 Director Alexander Mackendrick apparently was trying to poke fun at assorted "wacky" aspects of the emerging Southern California youth culture (astrology, surfing, precarious real estate), but there aren't any punchlines and what humor exists is droll, understated and implied.
-It's a pretty film, with pretty women and stunning scenery, that's the reason to see this one.
+It's a pretty film, with pretty women and stunning scenery, that's the top reason to see this one.
 You won't be disappointed.